 In Final Fantasy X-2, the head-scratcher was how Yuna was tied to Shuyin and Lenne, or why she seemed to be the key to bringing them back together and calming Shuyin's insane rage.
 It's said outright that she isn't a reincarnation of Lenne, despite the parallels.
 Then, it hit me.
 Sin may be gone, the Fayth may be enjoying their overdue rest...but that doesn't mean Yuna stopped being the most powerful Summoner on Spira.
-And aside from the task of defeating Sin, a Summoner's duty involve sending the spirits of those who died violently to their rest.
+And aside from the task of defeating Sin, a Summoner's duty involves sending the spirits of those who died violently to their rest.
 I raise a beer to you, Square.

 This is something I realized while replaying Final Fantasy X-2 and reviewing the pre-requisites for the different endings.
-You receive a different ending based on your how many completion points that you've gained.
+You receive a different ending based on how many completion points that you've gained.
 If you have low completion points then Yuna will not re-unite with Tidus and will instead choose to continue her adventuring with the Gullwings, if you receive enough points however Yuna returns to Besaid and settles down with Tidus.
 At first I didn't understand why the game ended this way until I looked back at X. In X though Yuna traveled the world she didn't get a chance to enjoy it and experience it, that's where X-2 comes in.
 In X-2 the only way to receive a full 100% completion is to have Yuna visit every location on the map multiple times, see new people, and experience new things.
 The completion percentage represents Yuna's satisfaction with the adventures she has had so far.
 Once she has felt that she has truly experienced the world then she chooses to settle down with Tidus.
 In X-2 International+Last Mission which has never been released outside of Japan they reveal that Yuna leaves the Gullwings anyway no matter whether or not you decided to have her re-unite with Tidus.
 This also explains her behavior in X-2.
 As society in Spira was very strict during the events of X, Yuna as a summoner was probably never allowed to just be laid back and have fun.
 Also as a girl this troper can vouch that no matter how proper a girl is if she's around really good friends then she'll let her hair down and have fun, and for Yuna it was the very first time where she could just have and so she didn't know how to act, so she did the next best thing.
 She copied Rikku's behavior from Final Fantasy X.

 With Rikku's personality it never made sense to this troper why she was so much more laid back until I realized that her situation is the same as Yuna's.
 Even though Rikku was chipper during X, it was because she like Yuna was a Stepford Smiler, and she being an Albhed had very few choices as to what she could do with her life.
 Though she traveled the world before Rikku never got a chance to enjoy herself as she was on missions.
 This is the first time in Rikku's life that she is free to do what she wants and go where she wants.
 The problem is Rikku never had plans for what she wanted to do with her life, which is why she seems to just go with things.
 Now that Rikku can be truly carefree she's enjoying every minute of it.